gianni-jin/PeopleFlow/README.md

 ## Technologies Used
 The back-end is built with Spring Boot and Hibernate/JPA, while the front-end utilizes a template engine called Thymeleaf, along with HTML/CSS.
 The database of choice for this project is MySQL.

+## The Origin of the Idea

+After gaining a basic understanding of Spring, I wanted to apply and futher my knowledge.
+The thought of creating a program that would fit the needs of a common setting was appealing.
+As I knew I would start internships in companies, I thought it would be a good idea to create an employee management program, perhaps to also show my passion for Java/Spring.

 ## Future Plans